Estimating Individual Responses when Tomorrow Matters: Introduction

 In the structural framework that we outline, beliefs are time-varying state variables in the agent's decision problem.
-Variation in beliefs over time is crucial, since it allows us to control for preference heterogeneity, which we assume to be constant over time, by including individual fixed effects.
-We assume that beliefs are exogenous, and that, together with other exogenous state variables, they follow a first-order Markov process.
-We show the Markovian assumption is compatible with various popular models of belief formation.
+Variation in beliefs over time is crucial, since it allows us to control for preference heterogeneity, which we assume to be constant over time, {by allowing for individual unobserved heterogeneity}. {Variation in beliefs conditional on the other state variables is also key, in order to separately identify contemporaneous and dynamic effects.} We assume that current beliefs provide sufficient information to predict future beliefs, an assumption that we refer to as \emph{belief sufficiency}.
+We show this assumption is compatible with various popular models of belief formation, with and without rational expectations, including various forms of learning.

-The structural framework implies that the agent's decision rule is a function of exogenous state variables (such as income or the weather, and beliefs about them), as well as endogenous dynamic state variables (such as assets or capital).
-We assess the effects of a change in the exogenous state variables by computing average partial effects which, unlike in the static case, account for changes in beliefs.
-Such effects correspond to well-defined structural counterfactuals under the assumption that the dynamic decision rule is invariant to the change.
-Hence, while we rely on a weaker type of invariance assumption than standard average partial effects that do not allow for belief responses, a certain form of invariance is still needed to structurally interpret average partial effects in our setup.
+The structural framework implies that the agent's decision rule is a function of exogenous state variables such as income or the weather, beliefs about them, and endogenous dynamic state variables {that depend on past actions}, such as assets or capital.
+We assess the effects of a counterfactual change by computing average partial effects which, unlike in the static case, account for changes in beliefs.
+Such effects correspond to well-defined structural counterfactuals under the assumption that the dynamic decision rule is invariant in the counterfactual.
+Hence, while we rely on a less restrictive invariance assumption than static average partial effects that do not allow for belief responses, a certain form of invariance is still needed to structurally interpret average partial effects in our setup.